eclipse/omr.website/reference/jit.md

 [//]: # "*    <First author> - initial implementation and documentation"
 [//]: # "*********************************************************************"

-# JIT
+# Compiler

 Content is needed for this section of the documentation.

 Pull requests are very welcome if you would like to help.
 For more information about contributing, see: [https://github.com/eclipse/omr/issues/165](https://github.com/eclipse/omr/issues/165).